LeonardoZanotti/assembly-ds011/README.md

 I uploaded the software in this repository, so you can just proceed to **Running** to run the programs.

-The Mars software in this repository is in the version 4.5.
+The Mars software in this repository is in the version 4.5 (latest on 08/20/2020).

 ## Running